DevExpress/devextreme-demos/JSDemos/Demos/List/GroupedList/description.md

 A data source can specify different field names as long as the data is structured in the same manner.
 If that's the case, implement the DataSource's [map](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#map) function to create **key** and **items** field mappings.
 Refer to the following help topic for more information: [Item Mapping](/Documentation/Guide/Data_Binding/Data_Layer/#Reading_Data/Data_Transformation/Item_Mapping).

-    In cases when the data source doesn't conform to the structure specified above, use the [DataSource](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to define the data field to group against.
-If data objects are grouped but use other field names, implement the DataSource's [map](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#map) function to create **key** + **items** field mappings.
-Refer to the following help topic for more information: [Item Mapping](/Documentation/Guide/Data_Binding/Data_Layer/#Reading_Data/Data_Transformation/Item_Mapping).
+### Grouping Field

+The data source can contain a plain list of objects with multiple fields.
+Assign a field to the [DataSource](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/)'s [group](/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#group) property to create a hierarchical display.
+Parent items will display unique values from the specified field.
+Child items will display ...

 - The [grouped](/Documentation/ApiReference/UI_Components/dxList/Configuration/#grouped) property is set to **true**.